-DEMEC has invested in the development of a portfolio of qualifying renewable energy resources to achieve the lowest possible compliance cost to protect its ratepayers from unreasonable and burdensome impacts on their cost of electricity.
+DEMEC has invested in the development of a portfolio of qualified renewable energy resources to achieve the lowest possible compliance cost to protect its customers from unreasonable and burdensome impacts on their cost of electricity.

 Laurel Hill Wind Farm